arangodb/python-arango/docs/database.rst

     # Initialize the ArangoDB client as root
     client = ArangoClient(username='root', password='')

-    # Create a database, again as root (the user is inherited if not specified)
+    # Create a database, again as root (the user is inherited from client
+    # initialization if the username and password are not specified)
     db = client.create_database('my_database', username=None, password=None)

     # Retrieve the properties of the new database